Technology Terms and Definitions

-Social Networking Sites - A social network service focuses on building online communities of people who share interests and activities, or who are interested in exploring the interests and activities of others.
-Most social network services are web based and provide a variety of ways for users to interact, such as e-mail and instant messaging services. (ex: Facebook, MySpace, Twitter, LinkedIn, Friendster, Flickr, etc.).
-Social networking sites allow you to create a "profile" you can share with others.
-Learn about Safe Social Networking on PSEA.org
+Social media networks - A social media network allows users to share information with others.
+Most services have both websites and mobile apps, and provide a variety of ways for users to interact, such as tagging and messaging services. (ex: Facebook, Twitter, LinkedIn, Friendster, Snapchat, Instagram, etc, etc.).
+Social networks allow you to create a "profile" you can share with others.

 Status update: Social networking users can talk about what’s on their minds at a given time.
 These status updates can include links.

-Tagging: When users post photographs, videos, other content onto social network profiles, they “tag” others from their list of friends - so identify them
+Tagging: When users post photographs, videos, links, comments, and other content on social media, they “tag” others to identify them or alert them to the content

 Texting - sending messages between two cell phones.
 Texting also can include digital photos or video.

-Twitter - Twitter is a social networking and micro-blogging service that allows its users to send and read other users' updates (otherwise known as tweets), which are text-based posts of up to 140 characters in length.
+Twitter - Twitter is a social media service that allows its users to send and read other users' updates (otherwise known as tweets), which are text-based posts of up to 140 characters in length.
 Posts can include links to other websites.
 Twitter also uses programs that allow users to link to photos.